-Internal Control Systems the Company commensurate with the nature of its business and size and complexity of its operations.
+Internal Control Systems of the Company are commensurate with the nature of its business and size and complexity of its operations.
 These are routinely tested, certified and upgraded whenever required by the Statutory as well as the Internal Auditors covering all key areas of business.
-Significant audit observations and follow up actions recommendations thereon are reported to the higher Management and Audit Committee for their review.
+Significant audit observations and follow up actions and recommendations thereon are reported to the higher Management and Audit Committee for their review.